CHATTANOOGA, Tennessee (CNN) -- An annual family fishing trip to the Florida keys took a bloody and life-changing turn for Jordan Thomas.

 In May, Rep. Robert Andrews, a New Jersey Democrat, introduced the Prosthetic and Orthotic Parity Act, which would require insurance companies to cover prosthetics at the same rate they do surgery.

 "It's pretty simple," Andrews said.
 "Prosthetic devices are not cosmetic.
 You can't walk without one or you can't lift something without one and I think one of the reasons people are so upset about the health care system in this country is they had hassles like this."

 Seventeen states have passed similar laws, most recently Missouri.
 But amputee advocates say there needs to be a national law.

-Some insurance companies have said that premiums would go up for everyone if they were forced to cover prosthetics to the extent advocates want.
+Some insurance companies have argued that premiums would go up for everyone if they're forced to cover prosthetics to the extent advocates want.

-Advocates cite a study that they say shows it would cost beneficiaries about five cents per month.
+Advocates cite a study they say shows it would cost beneficiaries about five cents per month.